-You are now eleven weeks pregnant
+You are 11 weeks pregnant!

 You are almost at the second trimester when the incidence of miscarriage decreases dramatically and it will feel safer to reveal to everyone why you have been grumpy, tired and spending a lot of time in the bathroom lately.

 At week eleven, your baby is about the size of a large lime and will be busy kicking and stretching inside you.
 You still won’t feel any flutterings yet until he gets bigger, but if you could look inside you, you would see your baby doing tiny hiccups as his diaphragm practises working.

 Don't worry, hiccups won't upset your baby and he will probably continue to do them throughout the pregnancy and once he is born.
 The next three weeks is an active growing period for your baby as he will increase in size and almost doubles in length.
 If this is your second baby you may have started to notice some tummy swelling, but for first time mums whose stomach muscles haven't been relaxed by a baby growing inside, it will be a month or so more before a stranger could tell you are pregnant.
 Some women don't show until the six month mark depending on their height and build.

 During week 11 tiny fingernails start to form and toothbuds will appear under the skin in the place where milk teeth will eventually develop.
 You'll be eagerly awaiting the arrival of those teeth in a year!
 Your baby’s placenta is almost fully-formed and is getting ready to take over the job of supporting your baby from here on with essential nutrients and oxygen.

 Your developing body